rafaelparenza/HabboAirPlusFut/README.md

 ## Habbo Air Plus Fut
 <a href="https://github.com/rafaelparenza/HabboAirPlusFut/releases/download/habbo/HabboAirPlusFut.zip">Download clique aqui</a>
-###### <b>Ultimas Atualizações : Comando :SC e melhora de desempenho</b>
+###### <b>Latest Updates: :SC command and performance improvement</b>

-##### Esse projeto tem como objetivo dar continuidade no projeto do habboAirplus com funcionalidades unicas de futgogos, o projeto da lilith não era focado para fut e continha alguns temporizadores que estavam afetando o desempenho do xmouse, isso era visto quando utilizavamos a op 6 com menos de 20ms.
+##### This project aims to continue the habboAirplus project with unique features of futgogos, lilith's project was not focused on fut and contained some timers that were affecting xmouse performance, this was seen when we used op 6 with less than 20ms .
-Quem joga futgogos consegue ver a diferença, nessa nova versão e removi 7 temporizadores.
+Those who play futgogos can see the difference, in this new version I removed 7 commands that contained timers.
-##### Agora o launcher está atendendo muito mais rapido😎.
+##### Now the launcher is serving much faster😎😎.

 ## Comandos presentes no HabboAirPlusFut